The Gender Pay Gap in Medicine (2026): Latest Data and Physician Salary Analysis

 • The "second shift" at home compounds career challenges

-The stakes couldn't be higher.
+The long-term implications are significant.
 As Dr. Hala Sabry, founder of Physician Moms Group, puts it:

 "When women physicians earn millions less over a career despite doing comparable work, the issue isn't individual choices - it's a system that consistently undervalues women's labor."

 The path forward requires both systemic change and individual empowerment.
 Employers must examine pay equity, adjust productivity metrics to value quality, create transparent promotion pathways, and treat DEI as a recruiting threshold, not an optional initiative.
-Female physicians must arm themselves with data, negotiate aggressively, and support one another through mentorship and advocacy.
+Access to compensation data can support more informed decision-making, negotiate aggressively, and support one another through mentorship and advocacy.

-The $3.3 million question is whether the profession will finally close this gap - or let another generation of women physicians pay the price.
+The key question is whether ongoing efforts will reduce this gap over time - or let another generation of women physicians pay the price.

 Additional Resources